John Peel

 John Peel radio shows and sessions

-John Peel’s position as a UK icon continued to grow over the years, particularly as he settled into his new role with the BBC.
+John Peel’s position as a UK icon grew over the years, particularly as he settled into his new role with the BBC.

-Though in a new environment, some of names that often appear in answer to the question: “Which bands did John Peel discover” include David Bowie, Jimi Hendrix, and even Marc Bolan.
+Though in a new environment, some of the names that often appear in answer to the question: “Which bands did John Peel discover?” include David Bowie, Jimi Hendrix, and even Marc Bolan.

-Peel continued to keep his ear to the underground of the music industry, playing records from unknown acts at the time, like the Sex Pistols, and the Smiths.
+Peel continued to keep his ear to the underground music industry, playing records from unknown acts at the time, like the Sex Pistols and the Smiths.
 Gradually, Peel gathered more and more famous names to add to his roster.

 Throughout the years, Peel experimented frequently with music and occasionally appeared on television as a presenter of shows like Top of the Pops.

-John also provided some basic voice-over commentary for BBC programs too, becoming popular with the BBC Radio 4 audience for his “Home Truths” show, which featured unusual stories from the domestic world.
+John also provided some basic voice-over commentary for BBC programs, becoming popular with the BBC Radio 4 audience for his “Home Truths” show, which featured unusual stories from the domestic world.

-Perhaps the most well-known aspect of John’s life on the airwaves were the “John Peel Sessions”, which began in 1992.
+Perhaps the most well-known aspect of John’s life on the airwaves was the “John Peel Sessions,” which began in 1992.
 These sessions offered an opportunity for bands to come in and record exclusive tracks within the BBC studios.

-The sessions actually began as a response to the restrictions that the BBC were constantly battling against from the Musician’s Union and the Phonographic Performance Limited groups.
+The sessions began as the BBC’s response to the restrictions from the Musician’s Union and the Phonographic Performance Limited groups.

 The limitations of the era left the BBC hiring orchestras and bands so that they could render cover versions of the music that listeners wanted to hear.